 Or you might decide that you’re better off with more than one bank.
 Having relationships with more than one institution offers you greater flexibility for managing your money, while gaining access to a wider range of products, lower fees and better rates.

-Whatever you choose, here are a few things to consider before you make the switch.
+Whatever you choose, here are a few things to consider before you make your decision.

 Traditional vs. online vs. credit union